 Being Prepared for the Next Encounter

 If you have never come face-to-face with a toxic person, consider yourself lucky.
 Dealing with a toxic individual can be draining, to say the least.
 With so many positive and uplifting people to be around, sometimes you do have the option to steer clear of a toxic individual.
-Sometimes, meaning that you often can come into contact with people in settings such as at your work or at a party.
 Know that each situation should be determined on a case-by-case basis; a toxic person can be demonstrated through a range of behaviors.
 Proceed with caution!